biagioT/jpa-search-helper/README.md

   public List<Person> advancedSearch() {

-	// Pure example, in real use case it is expected that these filters can be passed directly by the controller Map<String, String> filters = new HashMap<>();
+	// This is a simple example; in a real use case, these filters would typically be passed directly from the controller.
+    Map<String, String> filters = new HashMap<>();
     filters.put("firstName_eq", "Biagio");
     filters.put("lastName_startsWith#i", "Toz"); // ignore case